19hours/sg-statutes/Acts/Stamp Duties Act.md

 ### Not cancelling adhesive stamps

-1061\.
+\*61\.
 Any person who being required by law to cancel an adhesive stamp neglects or refuses duly and effectually to do so in the manner prescribed by section 7(4) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $200.

-10Sections 59, 60 and 61 to be repealed when section 36 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.
+\*Sections 59, 60 and 61 to be repealed when section 36 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.

+(Sections 2(

+a

-(Sections 2 (a), 36 and 37 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) were not in operation at the time of this Revised Edition.)
+), 36 and 37 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) were not in operation at the time of this Revised Edition.)

 ### Penalty for evasion of duty